 Total landings of western Australian salmon in WA have been declining since 1995, with the decline becoming more pronounced after 2005.
 This trend has been primarily driven by declining landings in the South Coast Bioregion, where the majority of the annual catch is traditionally taken.
+The

-The South Coast Bioregion commercial catch and catch rate have been declining since 1995 (South Coast Nearshore and Estuarine Figures 1 and 2).
+1 The stock assessment for Australian Herring is presented in the West Coast Nearshore and Estuarine Fisheries Report South Coast Bioregion commercial catch and catch rate have been declining since 1995 (South Coast Nearshore and Estuarine Figures 1 and 2).
 In 2012, the catch (75 t) reached the lowest level since the commencement of the South Coast fishery in the 1940s.
 The catch rate (4 t per licenced team) was also the lowest on record.
+In 2013, the catch was 139 t.
 The historically low catch levels in recent years are believed to be due to a combination of factors - lack of targeting in response to the lack of markets and low wholesale prices paid for this species, reduced availability of fish in some years due to low recruitment and environmental factors affecting catchability.

-In 2012, a relatively low catch (47 t) and catch rate (6 t per team) was also reported in the West Coast Bioregion.
-Very low (0-100 t) catches have occurred periodically (approximately every 11 years) throughout the history of this fishery and so the 2012 level was not exceptional.
-However, very low catches have occurred in the past 3 consecutive years (2010-2012), which is atypical.
+In 2013, a relatively low catch (93 t) was also reported in the West Coast Bioregion.
+Very low (0-100 t) catches have occurred periodically (approximately every 11 years) throughout the history of this fishery and so the 2013 level was not exceptional.
+However, very low catches have occurred in the past 4 consecutive years (2010-2013), which is atypical.
 Low catches have previously been restricted to a single year.

 Landings of salmon in the West Coast Bioregion are strongly influenced by the Leeuwin Current and water temperature.
 Low or nil catches typically occur during years of strong Leeuwin Current (resulting in warmer water along the West Coast).
-The low catch in 2011 was likely due to a 'heatwave' event during the spawning period, when a strong Leeuwin Current and unusually high water temperatures discouraged the northward migration of western Australian salmon (Pearce et al. 2011).
+The low catch in 2011 was likely due to a 'heatwave' event during the spawning period, when a strong Leeuwin Current and unusually high water temperatures discouraged the northward migration of western Australian salmon (Pearce et al. 20112).
 This behavioural response, resulting in low catches, was also observed in 2000 when a strong Leeuwin Current resulted in above average water temperatures on the West Coast.
 Relatively warm ocean conditions along the lower west coast in 2012 may have again affected catchability.
 The 'heatwave' in 2011 is also believed to have affected the catchability of salmon and limited the catch in the South Coast Bioregion in 2011.